 The enormous volcanic craters that are located in Costa Rica’s mountain ranges provide a wide array of exciting activities.
-Try horseback riding, waterfall rappelling, canopy tours and – of cours – relaxing in therapeutic mud baths and Hot Springs.
+Go on canopy tours, waterfall rappelling or horseback riding.
+Give the therapeutic hot springs and mud a try as well.
 National park reserves, protected areas, water parks, sky trams, zip line canopy tracks, hanging bridges, wildlife sanctuaries, world-class spas, and retreats are other great activities which for your vacation in Costa Rica.
 Accommodations for every taste and budget are available as well.
 The options range from sophisticated 5-star resorts to treehouse lodges and jungle camps.
 Costa Rica’s volcanoes are astounding!
 Furthermore, they are easily accessible, making it practical to travel to these steamy giants.

 Poas, Irazu, Turrialba, Rincon de la Vieja, and Arenal are the most beloved volcanoes in Costa Rica.
 Arenal is currently dormant but still a magnificent sight to behold and one of the most popular tourist destinations because of the numerous tours and activities available.
 One of the best activities is to enjoy the amazing natural thermal hot springs at spas, resorts, and water parks!
 This Costa Rica volcano map also shows the seven most popularly visited Volcanoes and Volcano National Parks.
 Each Volcano National Park is extraordinary, as each volcano has its unique character, environment, flora and fauna, tourist attractions and micro-climates!